VisualOps/cf-book/getting_started/create_your_first_rule.md

 # Create Your First Rule

-In this chapter, we will walk you through the steps to the first rule.
+In this chapter, we will walk you through the steps to the first rule creation.